will-or3/evil_game/README.md

 ### Disclaimer

-This project is intended solely for **educational and research purposes**.
+yes this is REAL MALWARE and very destructive IF YOU RUN THIS AS A JOKE you are a FEDERAL CRIMINAL This project is intended solely for **educational and research purposes**.
 It is designed to demonstrate common techniques used in malware development and analysis in a **controlled, ethical environment**.

 ---